Dominikwigh/Portfolio-1/README.md

 ### Media ###
  * Images were taken from [Pexels](https://www.pexels.com/
  * The image in the contact section was taken from [Picsum](https://picsum.photos/
+ * All screenshots in this README were taken by myself